barreiroleo/ltex_extra.nvim/README.md

 Check the docs: [neovim suggested configuration](https://github.com/neovim/nvim-lspconfig#suggested-configuration)*

 https://user-images.githubusercontent.com/48270301/177694689-b6b12b4a-3981-47fe-aa88-567697f797bd.mp4

+#### Lspsaga
+Some users reported an issue with code actions when called from lspsaga.
+I'm not using lspsaga, so PR are very welcome.

 ### Custom export path
 Config you path, give you compatibility with official vscode extension.